Skip to main content

 +

-What tools should I use alongside my calculator?
+What tools do I need alongside a conversion rate calculator?

 +

-At a minimum, pair your calculator with a CRM, a power dialer, and reliable B2B data.
-Many teams also layer in call recording/transcription, lead scoring, and AI-powered call scheduling to improve connect rates.
-Agencies like SalesHive bundle these into an integrated outbound platform so your calculator can pull clean data directly from calls, emails, and meetings without manual spreadsheets becoming a full-time job.
+At a minimum, pair your calculator with a CRM, a power dialer, and reliable, verified B2B contact data.
+Many teams also layer in call recording and transcription, lead scoring, and AI-powered scheduling to improve connect rates and feed cleaner data into the calculator.
+The goal is to pull conversion data automatically from calls, emails, and meetings so maintaining your calculator doesn't become a full-time spreadsheet job.

 Our Clients